Returning Smiles protocol provides a customized approach to restoring your smile through implant dentistry in as little as one day.

 Is an Implant-Supported Bridge Right for Me?

-Drs.
-Umansky and Nikmard may recommend an implant-supported bridge if you have lost more than one permanent tooth.
+Dr. Umansky may recommend an implant-supported bridge if you have lost more than one permanent tooth.
 If the dental implants will be placed next to natural teeth, the natural teeth and gums must be in good condition.
 Keep in mind that if you don’t have enough healthy jawbone to support your dental implants, a bone graft may be suggested to build up the jawbone structure.

 We invite you to contact [practice_name}] today at 281-446-4700 to learn more and to schedule a consultation to see how we are returning smile!